-A primary election is when a party allows voters to decide who will be their nominee in the general election.
+A primary election is when a party allows voters to decide who will be their nominee in the general election in November.
 It’s like the semi-finals in a tournament, it decides who goes to the finals.
 The Republican Party of Virginia is hosting a closed convention for their selection process and this information is not applicable.

 When do I vote?

 The Virginia Democratic Primary is being held now through June 8, 2021.
 It’s important that you register to vote by May 17th in order to participate.
 You can register to vote or update your voter information at http://tinyurl.com/VABVoterReg

 Early voting has begun!
 If you are participating in the Democratic Primary, you can request your ballot be sent to you by mail or you can go in-person to vote early.
 Important deadlines include May 28th the last day to request an absentee ballot be mailed to you and June 5th the last day to vote early in-person.
 To vote early, you can go to your local Voter Registrar’s office or any established satellite offices.
 Drop boxes are available at those sites!

 This a friendly reminder that you can return your absentee ballot to a drop box!!!

 Newport News Voter Registrar’s Office: 6th Floor of City Hall